oroinc/documentation/backend/entities/customize-datagrids/backend/index.rst

 Final Step
 ^^^^^^^^^^

-Final step for this tutorial is to add grid to template.
+The final step is to add a grid to the template.
-There is a predefined macro for grid rendering, that is defined in `@OroDataGrid/macros.html.twig` and can be imported by the following call ``{% import '@OroDataGrid/macros.html.twig' as dataGrid %}`` .
+There is a predefined macro for grid rendering defined in `@OroDataGrid/macros.html.twig` and can be imported by the following call ``{% import '@OroDataGrid/macros.html.twig' as dataGrid %}`` .
-Macro's name is ``renderGrid``, it takes 2 arguments: grid name, route parameters(used for advanced query building).
+Macro's name is ``renderGrid``, and it takes two arguments: grid name, route parameters(used for advanced query building).
-So for displaying our grid we have to add following code to template:
+To display our grid, add the following code to the template:

 .. code-block:: twig

     {% import '@OroDataGrid/macros.html.twig' as dataGrid %}
     {% block content %}
          {{ dataGrid.renderGrid('acme-demo-datagrid') }}
     {% endblock %}

-.. note:: If your template extends the @OroUI/actions/index.html.twig template, macros will be already imported and you only have to set the gridName variable to get the grid rendered
+.. note:: If your template extends the @OroUI/actions/index.html.twig template, macros will be already imported, and you only have to set the gridName variable to get the grid rendered

 Advanced Configuration
 ^^^^^^^^^^^^^^^^^^^^^^